Tienisto/rhttp/rhttp/README.md

 ### ➤ RetryInterceptor

 There is a built-in `RetryInterceptor` that retries the request if it fails.

+During the retry, all interceptors except `RetryInterceptor` are called again.

 ```dart
 class RefreshTokenInterceptor extends RetryInterceptor {